-Toyota Overland Sleep and Storage for a Family of 4
+Toyota Overland Roof-Top Tent and Storage for a Family of 4

 Own a Toyota Sequoia 2nd Gen?
 There are some amazing camping set ups around and we love to see what people are doing.
 Each person’s budget, family size and requirements are different but here is what we have done for our Toyota Sequoia camping set up.